 Researchers at the Global Development Institute are addressing some of the biggest challenges the world faces including the politics of development, growth, agrarian and urban changes, the opportunities and challenges of digital and migration, global production networks and the effectiveness of development organisations.
 We are proud to lead The University of Manchester’s efforts to tackle global inequalities and to rank first in the UK for our impact on the Sustainable Development Goals.

-The Global Development Institute continues the commitment to addressing global poverty and inequality, by uniting the strengths of the Institute for Development Policy and Management and the Brooks World Poverty Institute.
+Development Studies at The University of Manchester was first established in 1958.
+The Global Development Institute formed in 2016, uniting the strengths of the Institute for Development Policy and Management (IDPM) and the Brooks World Poverty Institute.

 The Global Development Institute is grateful for the ongoing support from the Rory and Elizabeth Brooks Foundation.

 The latest news and press releases from Global Development Institute.

 GDI is made up of 45 academics, up to 100 PhD students and a network of associates from around the world.

 Promoting social justice is at the heart of GDI’s ambition and is connected to our core values of inclusivity, responsibility, equity and sustainability.

 The Global Development Institute is a culmination of an impressive history of development studies at The University of Manchester which has spanned more than 60 years.